Welcome

 Noise: Displays sound sensors.

-Since the setting is linked to a zone, see also the "zone" section.
+Since the settings are linked to a zone, see also the "zone" section.

 This is the heart of the alarm system.